Integrating the Expected Future in Load Forecasts with Contextually Enhanced Transformer Models: Methods

 \subsubsection{Code Availability}

-We provide step-by-step instructions to use the contextually enhanced transformer for the timeseries regression task in the software bundle.
+We provide step-by-step instructions to use the contextually enhanced transformer for the time series regression task in the software bundle.
 The code will be openly available on Github on publication of the paper.